-Managing your Teen’s Screen-Time During Isolation
+Managing your Teen’s Screen-Time During Isolation and Beyond

 The spread of Covid-19 took us all by surprise and we’re in a situation of unknown and uncertainty.
 Being in isolation is a difficult thing for all of us.
 Teenagers are the most impacted because their social structure is defined by their going to school.
 Losing this structure makes them feel as if they’re losing their social status.

 They rely on the use of social media to keep this structure going.
 But even during quarantine, there is such a thing as too much screen time.
 It is our duty as adults to make sure they find a balance that helps them preserve their relationship with their friends while not letting it be of impact on their physical and mental health.

 Abused use of TV, tablets, computers and phones have a direct impact on your children’s physical health.
 It goes from eyestrain, blurred vision and headaches to neck and back pain and even brain damages.

 Staring at a computer, tablet or smartphone screen will not lead to permanent damage of your eyesight.
 Nonetheless, prolonged exposure to the bright blue light will cause Computer Vision Syndrome, also called the Digital Eye Strain.
 The most common symptoms are dry eye, blurred vision, eyestrain and headache.

 Blue light from screen also prevent them from producing melatonin, the hormone that makes us know it’s time to sleep.
 This hormone is triggered by the sun set but the excess of screen light during night time makes our body believe it’s still day time.
 This disrupt their natural ability to fall asleep.